 Szamecz B, Boross G, Kalapis D, Kovács K, Fekete G et al., "The Genomic Landscape of Compensatory Evolution" [html], doi:10.1371/journal.pbio.1001935, 12(8): e1001935, PLoS Biol., 26 Aug 2014.

-Erick Chastain et al., "Algorithms, games, and evolution" [abstract], doi:10.1073/pnas.1406556111, Proc.
+Erick Chastain et al., "Algorithms, games, and evolution" [link], doi:10.1073/pnas.1406556111, Proc.
 Nat.
 Acad.
 Sci., USA, online 16 Jun 2014.
 What algorithm could possibly achieve all this in a mere three and a half billion years?

 Scientists find 'holy grail' of evolving modular networks by Anne Ju, Cornell Chronicle Online, 30 Jan 2013.

-23 May 2012: Proving Darwin by Gregory Chaitin is a very welcome book.
+23 May 2012: Proving Darwin by Gregory Chaitin [book review.]

-S. Ciliberti et al., "Innovation and robustnes in complex regulatory gene networks" [abstract], p 13591-13596 v 104, Proc.
+S. Ciliberti et al., "Innovation and robustnes in complex regulatory gene networks" [link], p 13591-13596 v 104, Proc.
 Nat.
 Acad.
-Sci., USA, 21 Aug (online 9 Aug) 2007.
-To study innovation systematically, one needs to take the element of surprise out of it.
+Sci., USA, 21 Aug 2007.
+Robustness and the Ability to Innovate Are Negatively Correlated.

 29 Jul 2007: The Limits of Organic Life in Planetary Systems